rtoal/plang-glossary/README.md

 An object that can be operated upon safely in a multithreaded environment without locks.
 Often the object holds a numeric value on which “compound” operations such as compare-and-set or get-and-add can be done atomically.

 ### Automatic Reference Counting (ARC)
-A mechanism in which the compiler inserts code to release and retain blocks of memory so the programmer does not have to.
+A mechanism in which the compiler inserts code to release and retain blocks of memory so the programmer does not have to, specifically by counting the number of active references to the block and freeing the block when the reference count becomes zero.

 ### Billion-Dollar Mistake
 The implicit extension of types to include a null value.
-(For example, Java is said to suffer from the billion-dollar mistake since `null` is essentially a member of the `String` type; whereas Swift does not since the types `String` and `String?` are distinct, with the latter _explicitly_ allowing the null value.)
+(For example, Java is said to suffer from the billion-dollar mistake since `null` is essentially a member of the `String` type; Swift does not since the types `String` and `String?` are distinct.)

 ### Binding
 An association of a name with an entity.